Karl-Fredrik Norrback

-Karl-Fredrik Norrback is a Swedish medical doctor and researcher.
-He is an associate Professor of Experimental Psychiatry and researcher at the department of Clinical Sciences, Unit of Psychiatry, Umeå University, Sweden.
+Karl-Fredrik Norrback is an associate Professor, a Medical Doctor, a Therapist, a Philosopher (Masters degree in Philosophy) and a Futures expert from Finland and Sweden.
+He is an associate Professor of Psychiatry and a researcher at the department of Clinical Sciences, Unit of Psychiatry, Umeå University, Sweden and he holds both the title of Docent in Psychiatry and the title of Docent in Psychology (associate Professor-level competence) at Umeå University and Åbo Akademi University, Turku, Finland, respectively.

 Education

 He received his PhD in medicine at Umeå University, Sweden at the Department of Medical Biosciences in 2000 and his MD at Umeå University, Sweden in 2004.

 Research

 Norrback's work has mostly been connected to the Betula project, a longitudinal multiple outcome research project, which in 2005 was appointed as one of the leading research environments in Sweden by the Swedish Research Council, and the Northern Sweden psychiatric multiple outcomes studies led by Professor Rolf Adolfsson, Umeå University.

 Telomerase and telomere biology

 Norrback has performed research into the roles of telomerase activity and telomere length regulation in immune cells and its malignant counterparts.

 He has worked on potential roles of telomerase activity and telomere length for the inflammatory process and for immunological memory which both are dependent on immune cell proliferation.
 More recently, he has been involved in evaluating the biomarker value of telomere length with respect to structural and functional measures of the brain, particularly increased stress.
 His work he has contributed to the body of research which supports considering telomere length as a biomarker of increased levels of chronic stress, as well as containing information pertaining to the proliferative history and future proliferative potential of cells.